Penguins Tigers Lions 100 Interesting Facts

 Penguins are also the only birds that walk upright.

-The largest living species is the Emperor Penguin- on average adults are about 1.1 m (3 ft 7 in) tall or more.
+The largest living species is the Emperor Penguin- on an average adults are about 1.1 m (3 feet 7 inches) tall or more.

 Do you know that the fastest swimming bird in the world is Gentoo Penguin!